stellar-deprecated/docs/guides/compliance-protocol.md

 #### Request

-To send transaction data to receiving organization, send HTTP POST to `AUTH_SERVER` with `Content-Type` equal `application/x-www-form-urlencoded` and the following body:
+To send transaction data to the receiving organization, send HTTP POST to `AUTH_SERVER` with `Content-Type` equal `application/x-www-form-urlencoded` and the following body:
 ```
 data=<data value>&sig=<sig value>
 ```